aptise/peter_sslers/docs/Frequently_Asked_Questions.md

 one could use `curl` or write their own tools.

+## Why is there no user/account authorization?

+There is no concept of users/accounts for 3 primary reasons:

+1- Lack of necessity/utility.
+2- Significantly more complex.
+3- This would be an anti-pattern to commandline interface.

 ## What happens if multiple Certificates are available for a Domain ?

 Multiple Domains on a Certificate make this part of management epically &